A world of possibility awaits you, but so do a lot of questions and concerns.

 - $55 application fee or waiver

-- essay portion of the application form you choose
+- essay portion of the application

 - official high school transcript (grade 9 and up), listing courses in progress